PLEASE READ ALL MATERIAL PRIOR TO SIGNING-UP FOR THIS EVENT

 Full hot Irish breakfasts each morning included with your hotel stay

 Welcoming Dinner upon arrival PLUS six (6) additional Dinners (other dinners/lunches on your own)

 4 rounds of golf (incl. range balls, proximity prizes).
-Carts vary by course by are add'l. cost & medical letter may be necessary.
+Carts vary by course but are add'l. cost & medical letter may be necessary.
 We'll have one optional round available at Old Head at an additional cost.